Kong/kubernetes-telemetry/keps/0002-service-mesh-detection.md

 ## Motivation

-- We want to detect if our users deploys service mesh in their kubernetes\
-  clusters, and which service mesh do they deploy (for example, istio, linkerd, or kuma)
+- We want to detect if our users deploy service mesh in their kubernetes clusters, and which service mesh do they deploy (for example, istio, linkerd, or kuma)
-- We want to detect if [KIC][kic] and/or [Kong Gateway][konggw] is running in
+- We want to detect if [KIC][kic] and/or [Kong Gateway][konggw] is running
-  a service mesh.
+  within a service mesh network.
-- We want to detect the share of services running in service mesh.
+- We want to detect the number of services running in service mesh.
 - We want to implement the detection methods above in the telemetry library for products such as [KIC][kic] to import.